Trust and Estate Dispute Resolution (TEDRA) Lawyer

 Why You Should Hire an Experienced Attorney for Your TEDRA Case

 The laws surrounding TEDRA are complex and different from the standard rules in Washington for general civil litigation.
 An experienced TEDRA attorney can properly explain the opportunities and risks of TEDRA litigation, work to resolve conflicts through informal communication and alternative dispute resolution, save time and money from being wasted on procedural mistakes or researching this specialized area of the law, and maximize the chances of a favorable attorneys’ fees award in your case.
 Let our experienced legal team help you!
-Call 206-413-7288 today for a FREE initial consultation.
+Call 206-413-7288 today for an initial consultation.

 We offer the following TEDRA Services